hyperledger/caliper/docs/vNext/Architecture.md

 2. Once the rate controller enables the next TX, the worker gives control to the workload module.
 The workload module assembles the parameters of the TX (specific to the SUT and smart contract API) and calls the simple API of the SUT adapter that will, in turn, send the TX request to the SUT (probably using the SDK of the SUT).
   > __Note:__ The workload modules of each round can be configured in the [benchmark configuration file](./Benchmark_Configuration.md).
 For the technical details of workload modules, see the [Workload Modules](./Workload_Module.md) page.

-During the workload loop, the worker process sends progress updates to the master process.
+During the workload loop, the worker process sends progress updates to the manager process.
 Multiple approaches are available for signaling worker progress, achieved by different observers.
 For the available methods, see the [Monitors and Observers](./MonitorsAndOvservers.md) page.

 ## Process distribution models

 The last part of the architecture discussion is demystifying the worker process management.
-Based on how worker processes are started and what messaging method is used between the master and worker processes, we can distinguish the following distribution/deployment models:
+Based on how worker processes are started and what messaging method is used between the manager and worker processes, we can distinguish the following distribution/deployment models:
-1. Automatically spawned worker processes on the same host, using interprocess communication (IPC) with the master process.
+1. Automatically spawned worker processes on the same host, using interprocess communication (IPC) with the manager process.
-2. Automatically spawned worker processes on the same host, using a remote messaging mechanism with the master process.
+2. Automatically spawned worker processes on the same host, using a remote messaging mechanism with the manager process.
-3. Manually started worker processes on an arbitrary number of hosts, using a remote messaging mechanism with the master process.
+3. Manually started worker processes on an arbitrary number of hosts, using a remote messaging mechanism with the manager process.

 Even though the third method is the way to go for more complex scenarios, the first two methods can help you get familiar with Caliper, and gradually aid you with the transition to the third method.